-The Importance of Castrating Your Dog
+The Importance of Neutering Your Dog

 Castration is the removal of the testicles.
 The operation is a one off procedure and is not reversible.
 Once your dog has been castrated he will never be able to father puppies.
 The normal dog has two testicles situated in the scrotal sac.
 It is not uncommon, however, for one or both testicles to fail to migrate down into the sac during early life.

-WHAT ARE THE ADVANTAGES?
+WHAT ARE THE ADVANTAGES

 Dogs are castrated for a variety of reasons.